-Although construction of Sites Reservoir would result in habitat fragmentation in Funks Creek and Stone Corral Creek, it is expected that populations of these species would continue to persist upstream and downstream of the reservoir.
-The permanent loss of stream habitat and related negative effects on population size associated with reservoir inundation would represent a very small proportion of overall habitat and individuals when put in a broader population-wide context for these species.
+Although construction of Sites Reservoir would result in habitat fragmentation in Funks Creek and Stone Corral Creek, it is expected that populations of these native minnow species would continue to persist in these streams upstream and downstream of Sites reservoir for the reasons outlined above.
+The permanent loss of this marginal stream habitat and related negative effects on population size in the Funks and Stone Corral drainages associated with reservoir inundation would represent a very small fraction of overall habitat and individuals when put in a broader population-wide context for these species across their respective ranges in California.

 CEQA Significance Determination and Mitigation Measures for Alternatives 1, 2, and 3